ruoso/u5e/ClassHierarchy.md

 #### u5e::encoding_assertion

 Static assertions for consistency regarding underlying storage and the encoding in question.

+## Grapheme Support

+### Basic Template Classes

+#### u5e::basic_grapheme

+The basic_grapheme class represents the view over an underlying basic_encodedstring_view class.
+It exists just for the purposes of creating a richer type definition for the purposes of overriding.
+It references the begin and end of a grapheme cluster within an underlying type.